 THANKS to new efforts in the OCaml ecosystem like ReasonML, BuckleScript, and Dune (formerly JBuilder), there are quite a few new OCaml projects being started nowadays.
 The BuckleScript and Dune build systems provide automatic project-level namespacing, which is quite convenient.
 However, they do set some defaults which I feel lose some nicer features in a project, like having a toplevel module that can be documented with OCaml's built-in documentation comments.
+[EDIT: after using Dune for a bit–you can definitely have a toplevel module in the project.
+It's just that each 'index' module (see below) lives at the same level in the filesystem hierarchy as its children modules.]

 Suppose you have a project